openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

    |                                      |           |         |         |       |            |              |...
    +--------------------------------------+-----------+---------+---------+-------+------------+--------------+...

-Available storage tiers in Storage-N
+Available storage tiers in storage-N:

 ::